 - Users will not violate software, hardware, or copyright laws.

 - Patrons are limited to 30 minutes when there is a waiting list.
+During periods of high demand the Director may impose other options for ensuring fair use.

 - Only one patron to a computer.